wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 3.9.13 =
-* Fixed: More Info button should now always direct to the product's page
+* Fixed: More Info button should now always direct to the product's page.

 = 3.9.12 =
 * Updated: /languages/wpstorecart.pot file added for i18n translations